mihaiconstantin/paperer/README.md

 welcomed as contributions (i.e., see the [Contributing](#contributing) section).
 Alternatively, you can use your own templates by specifying the source directory where to look for the template files (i.e., see the [Usage](#usage) section).
-In a nutshell, the idea behind `paperer` is to install it once and run it anytime you want to start writing a new manuscript.
+In a nutshell, the idea behind `paperer` is that any bit of friction is too much friction&mdash;therefore, just install it once and run it anytime you want to start writing a new manuscript.

 `paperer` is build for `macOS` and other `Unix`-based operating systems.
 However, support for `Windows` may be added based on user demand.